 Divorce and custody are a very traumatic experience for kids.
 Quite often parents have to put their children through therapy.
 Often one parent will alienate the children against the other which can result in a need for reunification therapy.
 The kids may need a safe environment along with a professional allowing parents to ask them why they aren’t talking to them anymore or wanting to see them.

 Moreover, parents may also want to talk co-parenting classes; they are going through a new experience and they may need to be briefly coached through the new process.
 They need to be equipped with the right knowledge.
 They may have never gone through a divorce, it would probably make sense for them to see a therapist.
 Even a couple of sessions may suffice to help them manage their new situation.

-Likewise the children have probably not gone through it before and if they are like most children, they are terrified at the idea that mom and dad no longer living in the same household.
-Those parents are most likely not therapist, they are qualified as parents, but they may not be qualified to deal with the emotional and psychological issues that will happen to these kids.
-Therefore, it may make sense to have the kids see their own therapist to get the right advise throughout the transition parents.
+Likewise, the children have probably not gone through it before and if they are like most children, they are terrified at the idea that mom and dad no longer living in the same household.
+Those parents are most likely not therapists, they are qualified as parents, but they may not be qualified to deal with the emotional and psychological issues that will happen to these kids.
+Therefore, it may make sense to have the kids see their own therapist to get the right advice throughout the transition.

 It is also very common for one or both parents to use the kids as pawns to leverage.
 Both parents will need to be educated on how to manage each other, how to work with each other, and how to co-parent.
 We believe this is important because the kids are going to be adults one day and they will find those court documents and read them throughout.
 They will understand who did what to whom.
 Every parent wants to be at their kids’ graduation, marriage, and enjoy time with their grandchildren.
 Taking the steps listed above will help reduce future conflicts.